-To use the Refine Brush, you select the tool and paint along the edges where you would like the mask to be refined.
-The brush strokes are displayed as a red overlay, and when you let up off the mouse button, ON1 Effects 2018 will work to make making the mask edge more defined, improving the overall mask.
+To use the Refine Brush, select the tool in the Options bar and paint along the edges where you would like the mask to be refined.
+The brush strokes are displayed as a red overlay, and when you let up off the mouse button, ON1 Effects 2019 will work to make making the mask edge more defined, improving the overall mask.